Presented by: Independent Music New Zealand (IMNZ)

 Named after the late Dylan Taite, one of the country’s most highly respected music journalists, The Taite Music Prize‘s purpose is to recognise outstanding creativity for an entire collection of music contained on one album.
 The winner receives a cash prize of $12,500, to be spent as they wish – with thanks to Founding Partner of the Taite Music Prize, Recorded Music NZ.

 Also recognised at the ceremony are the Independent Spirit Award; the Independent Music NZ Classic Record – acknowledging a defining NZ record from our yesteryear and the Auckland Live Best Independent Debut award – celebrating the freshest talent of Aotearoa.
-The winner receives a $2,000 cash prize, plus a performance or technical upskilling opportunity thanks to Auckland Live.
+The winner receives a $2,000 cash prize and a performance or technical upskilling opportunity thanks to Auckland Live, PLUS a studio recording package worth $1200, thanks to Parachute Studios).

 Wikipedia entry, Taite Music Prize: https://en.wikipedia.org/wiki/Taite_Music_Prize